grafana/agent/docs/sources/static/set-up/install/install-agent-macos.md

     touch $(brew --prefix)/etc/grafana-agent/config.yml
     ```

 1. Edit `$(brew --prefix)/etc/grafana-agent/config.yml` and add the configuration blocks for your specific telemetry needs.
-Refer to [Configure Grafana Agent][configure] for more information.
+Refer to [Configure Grafana Agent](ref:configure) for more information.

 {{% admonition type="note" %}}
 To send your data to Grafana Cloud, set up Grafana Agent using the Grafana Cloud integration.
 Refer to [how to install an integration](/docs/grafana-cloud/data-configuration/integrations/install-and-manage-integrations/) and [macOS integration](/docs/grafana-cloud/data-configuration/integrations/integration-reference/integration-macos-node/).